patrick437/Quadruped-Robot-Project/README.md

 **Note:** Direct access to WSL files from the Windows file system is possible, but modifying your Linux files from Windows can lead to permissions issues or data corruption.
 As a general rule, it's safer to interact with your Linux files using Linux tools via a WSL terminal.
 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [License](./LICENSE.TXT) file for details.

 # Acknowledgements
 This project is based on the **spotMicro** https://github.com/mike4192/spotMicro/tree/master and **notspot** project https://github.com/lnotspotl/notspot_sim_py projects.
 As per the spotMicro links and references, here are some useful resources: